 Mercedes-Benz M-Class Review

-The 2013 Mercedes-Benz M-Class ranks 13 out of 19 Luxury Midsize SUVs.
-This ranking is based on our analysis of 12 published reviews and test drives of the Mercedes-Benz M-Class, and our analysis of reliability and safety data.
+The 2014 Mercedes-Benz M-Class ranks 8 out of 19 Luxury Midsize SUVs.
+This ranking is based on our analysis of published reviews and test drives of the Mercedes-Benz M-Class, as well as reliability and safety data.

 - "The Mercedes-Benz M-Class is very refined, solidly built, and pleasant to drive.
 High points include the comfortable, well-finished interior and excellent powertrains.
 Think of the ML63 AMG as a suede- and leather-lined cruise missle.
-It commands a significant price premium, but it is arguably the most well rounded high-power luxury SUV on the market with its admirable blend of performance, comfort, and refinement.
-The long list of available options can quickly raise sticker's bottom line, but M-Class is a fine premium-midsize SUV that deserves serious consideration.” -- Consumer Guide
+It commands a significant price premium, but it is arguably the most well rounded high-power luxury SUV on the market with its admirable blend of performance, comfort, and refinement." -- Consumer Guide (2013)

 Other SUVs to Consider